-What do you think of when someone says camping food?
+What do you think of when someone says UK Camping Sites and camping food?
 For many of us it’s probably eating dry sandwiches, cold beans for a tin or spending an hour trying to boil water for a pot noodle.
 It doesn’t have to be like this though!
 Test that your tent’s still waterproof or replace campervan windows with high quality and durable options if they were damaged from last season, pack up the following ingredients, recipes and head out on a camping trip.
 You’ll be energized by these tasty food ideas.

 Sure, you can pack some boxes of cereal, milk and fruit to create a quick and easy fix.
 This is great if you need to be up and out quickly but for something more adventurous, little can beat the breakfast burrito.